 3. Walk the Walk

 Kids watch more than they listen to lectures.
-You might be the greatest money manager in the world, but if you don't show and tell your kids on what you're doing then they can't learn from you.
+You might be the greatest money manager in the world, but if you don't show and tell your kids about what you're doing, they can't learn from you.

 4. Make allowances count

 Growing up my parents gave me basic chores of just mowing the lawn and taking out the trash, and the only thing I really got paid for was the lawn.